-n today's commercial world, sensitive information holds a position so influential that unregulated generation, dissemination and modification thereof can result in shocking financial ramifications for an interested business entity.
-As such businesses in all sectors have taken to relying upon numerous tools to regulate the creation, use and dissemination of such information to consolidate and leverage their financial position.
+In today's commercial world, sensitive information holds a position so influential that unregulated generation, dissemination and modification thereof can result in shocking financial ramifications for an interested business entity.
+As such, businesses in all sectors have taken to relying upon numerous tools to regulate the creation, use and dissemination of such information to consolidate and leverage their financial position.

 Non-compete covenants are one such contractual tool employed by businesses to protect their financial position by restricting participation in a certain market by a business or individual under specific circumstances

-There are two basic genres of non-compete agreements one which fall in the sphere of employment and service contracts and the other in the sphere of acquisition and dissolution of businesses.
-The agreements falling in the first genre are employed to restrict certain entities and persons privy to sensitive information-centric transactions from entering into the market to prevent possible dissemination of such information to possible competitors of businesses whereas the ones in the second genre more or less guarantees that the acquirer receives the full value of the assets transferred
+There are two basic genres of non-compete agreements – one, which fall in the sphere of employment and service contracts, and the other in the sphere of acquisition and dissolution of businesses.
+The agreements falling in the first genre are employed to restrict certain entities and persons privy to sensitive information-centric transactions from entering into the market to prevent possible dissemination of such information to possible competitors of businesses, whereas, in the second genre more or less guarantees that the acquirer receives the full value of the assets transferred

 Non-Compete Contracts falling in both these spheres are entered mainly because of the non-linear information associated with such proprietary rights.
 Non-compete agreements mainly seek to protect all proprietary rights and information which are operative in ensuring the competitive edge enjoyed by an enterprise.
-The nature of such right basically being information-centric can easily shift from one enterprise to another with an employee relocating or a seller opening a new business.
+The nature of such rights, being information-centric, can easily shift from one enterprise to another, with an employee relocating or a seller opening a new business.

-As such an infringement of such proprietary rights would not only be difficult to pin down due to lack of appropriate knowledge as to when precisely the same occurred but also due to the activities of such an individual being hard to establish.
-This ambiguity regarding the source of infringement results in an insecurity in decision-making in an enterprise which is counter-productive for businesses in general.
+As such, an infringement of such proprietary rights would not only be difficult to pin down due to lack of appropriate knowledge, as to when precisely the same occurred, but also due to the activities of such an individual being hard to establish.
+This ambiguity regarding the source of infringement results in an insecurity in decision-making in an enterprise, which is counter-productive for businesses in general.
 Further, the cost associated with monitoring any infringement is very high.
-So prevention is considered better than cure and these covenants are generally executed to ensure employees leaving the enterprise and joining a rival enterprise do not compromise on the business security of the enterprise.
-They are increasingly being resorted to in cases of distribution agreements, licensing, joint ventures and partnership dissolution agreements and also in case of sale of businesses.
-When signed at a horizontal level especially in a sale of business scenario, they bring a direct or indirect obligation upon a party to the acquisition agreement not to manufacture, purchase, sell or resell independently like goods or services which compete with the buyers, generally in respect to a certain geographical market.
+So, prevention is considered better than cure and these covenants are generally executed to ensure employees leaving the enterprise and joining a rival enterprise do not compromise on the business security of their previous employer.
+They are increasingly being resorted to in cases of distribution agreements, licensing, joint ventures and partnership dissolution agreements, and also in case of sale of businesses.
+When signed at a horizontal level, especially in a sale of business scenario, they bring a direct or indirect obligation upon a party to the acquisition agreement not to manufacture, purchase, sell or resell independently goods or services which compete with the buyers, generally in respect to a certain geographical market or location.

-If one thinks about it all commercial agreements have tradeoffs and in different degrees restrain the parties and their right to trade, profession and business.
-However the same does not mean that all agreements of such nature executed in India would not have any legal ramifications and be thereby void.
-In fact the courts have interpreted that negative covenants in existing agreements are governed by the doctrine of reasonableness and have repeatedly upheld them, on facts and circumstances unless they seem prima facie oppressive and one sided.
+Inevitably, all commercial agreements have tradeoffs and, in different degrees, restrain the parties and their right to trade, profession and business.
+However, the same does not mean that all agreements of such nature executed in India would not have any legal ramifications and be thereby void.
+In fact, the courts have interpreted that negative covenants in existing agreements are governed by the ‘doctrine of reasonableness’ and have repeatedly upheld them, on facts and circumstances, unless they seem prima facie oppressive and one sided.
 Farran C.J in India Charlesworth v.
-MacDonald while answering whether a negative stipulation during the tenure of a contract would be an agreement in restraint of trade eloquently stated.
+MacDonald while answering whether a negative stipulation during the tenure of a contract would be an agreement in restraint of trade eloquently stated:-

-As such for near about 100 years the law in India has been well set that that non compete clauses that extend after the termination of employment are not enforceable in India.
-In the garb of confidentiality, an employer cannot be allowed to perpetuate forced employment, as it is hit by Section 27
+As such, for nearly a century, the law in India has been well set that noncompete clauses extending after the termination of employment are not enforceable in India.
+In the garb of confidentiality, an employer cannot be allowed to perpetuate forced employment, as it attracts Section 27 on the Indian Contracts Act, 1872.

-Meanwhile as the common law in India perceives negative covenants in drastically different ways, depending upon the termination or existence of employment contracts, entities should ensure that, firstly they have policies for control of sensitive information across all hierarchies of their structure.
-Secondly ensure that at the time of termination of the employment contract, an agreement bearing details of all sensitive information privy to an employee, which is in his knowledge only due to his employment with the business entity, is executed by him with an obligation to not disseminate this information.
+Meanwhile, as the common law in India perceives negative covenants in drastically different ways, depending upon the termination or existence of employment contracts, entities should ensure that firstly, they have policies for control of sensitive information across all hierarchies of their structure.
+Secondly, ensure that at the time of termination of the employment contract, an agreement bearing details of all sensitive information privy to an employee, which is in his knowledge only due to his employment with the business entity, is executed by him with an obligation to not disseminate this information.
 This contract should be against a suitable consideration, past or present, with quantifiable damages to be paid in breach thereof.
-Thirdly allocate a certain budget to such monitoring practices and diligent pursue such dissemination of information to deter further dissemination.
+Thirdly, allocate a certain budget to such monitoring practices and diligently pursue such dissemination of information to deter further dissemination.